 Above all else, enjoy!

-Barbara Warren has worked with the Telstra Business Women’s Awards as the speech coach for eight years.
+Barbara Warren has worked with the Telstra Business Awards as the speech coach for nine years.
 Her role is to coach all the extraordinary State and Territory finalists and explore the creative skills required to articulate their stories and achieve impact and connectivity.
-Barbara’s practical approach is drawn from her own experience as a small business owner, over twenty years’ experience in the corporate world, and twenty-five years as a performing arts practitioner.
+Barbara’s practical approach is drawn from her own experience as a small business owner, over 20 years’ experience in the corporate world, and more than 25 years as a performing arts practitioner.
 This multi-discipline frame of reference investigates communication from both a delivery and content perspective.
 All aspects of the presentation skills work she delivers promotes imagination, authentic connection, crafting compelling content and having a clear focus on speaking objectives and benefits.

 *Originally published November 10th 2017.
 Updated June 22nd 2018.